-We have \$0.4 million of outstanding loan as of June 30, 2009 under a factoring, loan, and security agreement with a financing company.
+We have \$0.4 million of outstanding loan as of September 30, 2009 under a factoring, loan, and security agreement with a financing company.
 In June 2009, we received a formal notice of default from the financing company for repayment of the outstanding loan balance.
-We intend to fully repay the amounts due under the loan.
-However, as of the filing of this report, we did not repay the loan.
-We are currently working to resolve the matter with the financing company by seeking a forbearance until we are able to restructure or obtain funding to repay this loan.
+As of the filing of this report, we entered into a settlement agreement with the financing company whereby we agreed to repay approximately \$0.1 million each month until the outstanding loans and accrued fees have been repaid.
+The first \$0.1 million monthly payment was made in November 2009.